 Data Center Environmental Monitoring

-Data Center Environmental Monitoring typically consists of temperature sensors, humidity sensors and water leak detection.
+Data Center Environmental Monitoring typically consists of temperature sensors, humidity sensors, and water leak detection.
 Rack-mounted servers have optimum operating temperatures that improve their reliability and longevity.
 Heat can kill electrical components quickly, and a lot of the supporting infrastructure in a computer room is aimed at controlling the environmental conditions.
 Racks have cooling fans that draw cool air from outside into the cabinet, and the room itself is equipped with air conditioning units and other HVAC equipment.
 In order to properly control the conditions data center monitoring systems with temperature and humidity sensors are vital.
 Raised access flooring is also monitored for water leakage.
-The sensors are monitored and alerts generated in the form of SNMP traps, e-mails, SMS etc. This allows quick response to potentially catastrophic situations that could lead to permanent damage and downtime of the rack-mounted servers or other electrical equipment.
-Sensor controlled relays can also be deployed to switch on additional cooling fans or ACU should high temperature or humidity be detected.
+The sensors are monitored and alerts are generated in the form of SNMP traps, e-mails, SMS, etc. This allows quick response to potentially catastrophic situations that could lead to permanent damage and downtime of the rack-mounted servers or other electrical equipment.
+Sensor-controlled relays can also be deployed to switch on additional cooling fans (ACU) should high temperature or humidity be detected.

 AKCP provides a solution for EMS in almost any industrial or commercial application.
 With a variety of intelligent base units (sensorProbe, securityProbe, and the sensorProbe+ series) and sensors together with central management software (AKCPro Server) a system that meets the demands of the industry can be found.